MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/get-started-with-azure-cli.md

 Azure CLI 2.0 is a command line tool for managing Azure resources.
 You can use it through your browser with [Azure Cloud Shell](/azure/cloud-shell/overview), or you can [install the CLI](install-azure-cli.md) and run it from your local machine.
+There is also a [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) for the Azure CLI.

 The CLI is designed to make administration of Azure resources easy to understand and easy to automate.
-This article will heklp you get started by discussing some of the most common tasks performed with the CLI, introduce querying and output formats for getting information from the CLI outputs, and provide links to tutorials that will help understanding of how to do certain types of deployment and querying in the Azure ecosystem.
+This article helps you get started with common CLI tasks, introduces querying and output formats for getting information from the CLI outputs, and provides links to tutorials.

 ## Authenticating with Azure CLI

 If you are using [Azure Cloud Shell](/azure/cloud-shell/overview), authentication is automatically performed for you.
-Otherwise, you need to use the `az login` command, and log in interactively with the service:
+When you use a local installation, run the `az login` command to interactively authenticate.

 ```azurecli
 az login